1 - Setting up for the Bootstrap Installer

 • SPARK_PROTECTOR – Specifies one of the following values, as required:

 • Yes – Specifies to install the Spark protector.
-Set the value of this parameter to Yes, if the user wants to run Hive UDFs with Spark SQL, or use the Spark protector samples if the INSTALL_DEMO parameter is set to Yes.
+Set the value of this parameter to Yes, to run Hive UDFs with Spark SQL.
+Alternatively, use the Spark protector samples if the INSTALL_DEMO parameter is set to Yes.

 • No – Specifies to skip installing the Spark protector.